dnovoafer/efolab_academic-main/content/authors/ArturoMena/_index.md

   - PhD Students
 ---

-I am Ikerbasque Research Fellow and Visiting Professor at the University of the Basque Country (UPV/EHU) in Spain.
-My main research interests are focused on the science and applications of intense light-matter interaction in confined geometries, in particular in micro- and nano-structured optical fibres.
+I am a PhD student in Physics at the University of the Basque Country (UPV/EHU), working in experimental quantum photonics with anti-resonant hollow-core fibres at EFO-Lab.
+Passionate about quantum technology, my main research is currently focused on tailoring the properties of quantum light.
-Outside the scientific world, I am a passionate traveler, musician, sportsman and reader.
-Partner of a wonderful person and proud father of a wonderful little girl.